How Do Habits Become an Addiction?

 Experts now understand that anyone can develop an addiction.
 The condition isn’t a sign of moral failure, bad parenting, or a weak will.
 But what, exactly, is an addiction?
 More importantly, what types of addiction are you struggling with right now?
-To learn more about the types of addiction and your treatment options at Soledad House, contact us today by calling 866.314.3222.
+To learn more about the types of addiction and your addiction treatment options at Soledad House, contact us today by calling 866.314.3222.

 There are Three Common Types of Addiction